 - Representation of sexual organ of a child

-- Using a child for actual or simulated sexual that could be with or without penetration.
+- Using a child for actual or simulated sexual activity that may or may not include penetration.

 POCSO Act punishment for such actions is provided under Section 14.
 Section 14 of the Act provides the punishment given to an offender in different situations for using a child for pornographic purposes.
 The punishment is as follows:

-- POCSO Act Punishment for an act committed under section 13: the punishment provided under section 14(1) is imprisonment of either description for a term which may extend to five years with a fine.
-If a person is a repeated offender, such imprisonment may extend to seven years with a fine.
+- POCSO Act Punishment for an act committed under Section 13: the punishment provided under Section 14(1) is imprisonment of either description for a term which may extend to five years with a fine.
+If a person is a repeat offender, such imprisonment may extend to 7 years with a fine.

-- POCSO Act Punishment for the child used for pornographic activity and commits an offence under section 3 of the POCSO Act.
-In such a situation, the punishment provided by the act is minimum imprisonment of two years that may extend to life imprisonment with a fine.
+- POCSO Act Punishment is reserved for offenders using a child for pornographic activity and committing an offence under Section 3 of the POCSO Act.
+In such a case, the punishment provided by the act is a minimum imprisonment of 2 years and may extend to life imprisonment with a fine.

-- POCSO Act Punishment for the child used for pornographic purposes.
-An offence gets committed under section 5; then, the accused is punishable with rigorous imprisonment for life and a fine.
+- POCSO Act Punishment is also applicable for offenders using a child for pornographic purposes.
+If an offence is committed under Section 5; then, the accused is punishable with rigorous imprisonment for life and a fine.

-- POCSO Act Punishment for the child used for pornographic purposes and committed under section 7.
-The accused is punishable with any form of imprisonment for a minimum of six years, which might extend to eight years and a fine.
+- POCSO Act Punishment is applicable for the child used for pornographic purposes and committed under Section 7.
+The accused is punishable with any form of imprisonment for a minimum of 6 years, which may extend to 8 years and a fine.

-- POCSO Act Punishment for the child used for pornographic purposes and committed under section 9.
-The accused is punishable with any form of imprisonment for a minimum of eight years, which may extend to ten years and a fine.
+- POCSO Act Punishment for the child used for pornographic purposes and committed under Section 9.
+The accused is punishable with any form of imprisonment for a minimum of 8 years, which may extend to 10 years and a fine.

 Section 16 of the POCSO ACT: Abetment to commit an offence

-As per section 16 of the POCSO Act 2012, a person is said to be committed an abetment in the following cases:
+As per section 16 of the POCSO Act 2012, a person is said to be committing an abetment in the following cases:

-- If the offender instigates any person to do any offence.
+- If the offender instigates any person to commit any offence.

-- If the offender is involved with any other person or persons in a conspiracy of doing an offence,
+- If the offender is involved with any other person or persons in a conspiracy of committing an offence.

 - If the offender intentionally aids any act or illegal omission.

-For all such acts of abetment and attempt to commit an offence, punishment is provided under section 17 and section 18 of the POCSO Act.
+For all such acts of abetment and attempt to commit an offence, punishment is provided under Sections 17 and 18 of the POCSO Act.

-The POCSO ACT under section 17 provides punishment for the offence of abetment and attempt to commit a crime under section 18.
+The POCSO ACT under Section 17 provisions punishment for abetment and attempt to commit a crime under Section 18.

-Abetment gets punished with the same punishment as the offender.
+Abetment is punished with the same punishment as the offender.

-In case of an attempt to commit an offence, the person gets punished with half of the punishment given to the offender.
+In case of an attempt to commit an offence, the person is punished with half of the punishment given to the offender.

 Punishment for false reporting of cases

-POCSO Act Punishment is provided for reporting a false case related to child sexual abuse.
+POCSO Act Punishment is details the offence for reporting a false case related to child sexual abuse.

-Section 22 of the POCSO Act 2012 provides for such punishment.
+Section 22 of the POCSO Act 2012 details such punishment.

-According to section 22 of the POCSO Act 2012, if any person makes a false complaint or provides information that is not true related to any offence mentioned under sections 3, 5, 7 or 9with an intention to defame, threaten, or humiliate such person, then he has committed a crime under section 22.
-Such a person is liable for imprisonment, which may extend to six months with a fine or with both.
+According to Section 22 of the POCSO Act 2012, if any person makes a false complaint or provides information that is untrue related to any offence mentioned under Sections 3, 5, 7, or 9 with an intention to defame, threaten, or humiliate such person, then he has committed a crime under Section 22.
+Such a person is liable for imprisonment, which may extend to 6 months with a fine or with both.

-However, if a person provides false information about a crime against a child and knows that the information is incorrect but victimise the child by providing such information, in this case, the POCSO Act Punishment is a maximum of one year with a fine or with both.
+However, if a person provides false information about a crime against a child and knows that the information is incorrect but victimises the child by providing such information, then POCSO Act Punishment provides imprisonment for a maximum of 1 year with a fine or with both.